C-W-Z/rougelike-map-generator/README.md

 > :warning: Warning
 >
 > I have already add meta tags to tell browsers not to cache the website, but sometimes it still cache it.
-This may hide the update of website.
+This may hide the update.
 >
-> So Please **Clear Site Data** of the website if you has open it before my last commit time.
+> So if you has open the website before my last commit time, please **Clear Site Data** of it or use **Hard Refresh** (e.g. `Ctrl+F5` in Chrome).

 ## Used Algorithms